asyncapi/website/pages/blog/hacktoberfest-summary-2020.md

 70 pull requests mean 70 reviews :sweat:

-If you know your project well, it is not very consuming, though, and anyway, it is work you have to do as a maintainer.
+If you know your project well, it is not very time consuming, though, and anyway, it is work you have to do as a maintainer.
 I do not count this time as an extra Hacktoberfest effort.
-It can be overwhelming if this is not a standard amount of PRs that you get every month.
+Of course it can be overwhelming if this is not a standard amount of PRs that you get every month.

 We also hosted [office hours](https://www.youtube.com/playlist?list=PLbi1gRlP7pigZP2da6zbDT2YU7glQOTPH) for participants.
 This was fun, and we anyway wanted to start doing live streams about AsyncAPI.